MATLAB - Simulink

-Simulink Coder allows to automatically generate C source code for real-time implementation of systems.
+Simulink Coder allows the generation of C source code for real-time implementation of systems automatically.

-xPC Target together with x86-based real-time systems provides an environment to simulate and test Simulink and Stateflow models in real-time on the physical system.
+xPC Target together with x86-based real-time systems provide an environment to simulate and test Simulink and Stateflow models in real-time on the physical system.

 Embedded Coder supports specific embedded targets.

-SimEvents provides a library of graphical building blocks for modeling queuing systems
+SimEvents provides a library of graphical building blocks for modelling queuing systems.

-Simulink is capable of systematic verification and validation of models through modeling style checking, requirements traceability and model coverage analysis.
+Simulink is capable of systematic verification and validation of models through modelling style checking, requirements traceability and model coverage analysis.

-Simulink Design Verifier allows you identify design errors and generates test case scenarios for model checking.
+Simulink Design Verifier allows you to identify design errors and to generate test case scenarios for model checking.